 Lavender has been a worldwide natural ingredient taken in the beauty industry.
 In diverse types of products, we can see lavender in soaps, fragrances, bath gels, lotions, face moisturizers or hand and foot creams.
 Lavender oil is a wonderful skincare element because of its’ superb antifungal and antibacterial to naturally treat acne, eczema and psoriasis.
 It’s extracted by steam distilling the fresh purple flowers of lavender plant, called Lavandula Angustifolia or Lavandula Officinalis.
-It’s native to mountain zones of Mediterranean and now, grown thorough Australia, the U.S. and Southern Europe.
+It’s native to mountain zones of Mediterranean and now, grown through Australia, the U.S. and Southern Europe.

-There is a logical theory and evaluation that sounds really persuasive to me about treating acne indirectly by Lavender oil.
+There are a logical theory and evaluation that sounds really persuasive to me about treating acne indirectly by Lavender oil.
 Many studies have found out a positive correlation between distress, depression or anxiety and the severity of acne vulgaris.
 And, emotional fatigue by external factors significantly influences acne condition.
 Furthermore, Dr. Josh Axe, DNM, DC, CNS believes that inhaling vapours of lavender oil can considerably level down adult’s headache, depression anxiety and insomnia.
 Hence, reduces acne in the long-run.

 How to use it

-You can made homemade remedies of lavender oil in same ways as tea tree oil.
+You can make homemade remedies of lavender oil in same ways as tea tree oil.
 Otherwise, you can mix with tea tree oil or your moisturizers.
 Lavender oil remedies are proper to all skin types.

-- Lavender oil, tea tree oil and aloe vera: I used to mention how surprisingly aloe vera improves your complexion for effective pain relief and anti inflammation in homemade remedy.
+- Lavender oil, tea tree oil and aloe vera: I used to mention how surprisingly aloe vera improves your complexion for effective pain relief and anti-inflammation in homemade remedy.
 So, go for it, girls!
 Add 10 drops of lavender oil and 10 drops of Melaleuca oil into 2 ounces of aloe vera.
 Blend the mixture totally.
 Thus, pour it into a bottle and put into the fridge.
 To apply, get a little bit out and dab onto pimples or affected areas.
 Rinse off with warm water after 30 minutes and do it 3 times a week.

 - Lavender oil and moisturizer: Get an adequate amount of moisturizing cream or lotion in your hand.
 Add 1-2 drops of lavender oil and blend totally.
 Then, apply all over your face to prevent breakouts and provide antioxidants.
 That can be done sparingly, like 2 times per week.
 This remedy is go-to for all skin types, even sensitive.

 - Lavender oil, honey and sweet almond oil: Some of us might not know that almond oil has an incredible benefit to treat acne.
 However, there are two types of it, including sweet and bitter.
 The sweet almond oil is usually used into skin and hair care products.
 It contains fatty acids that decrease swelling and dissolve excessive sebum.
 Another one is bitter, normally taken for its’ flavour and scent.
-Put 3-4 drops of lavender in to 1 tsp of honey and 1 tsp of sweet almond oil.
+Put 3-4 drops of lavender into 1 teaspoon of honey and 1 tsp of sweet almond oil.
 Blend the liquid well.
 Dab onto blemishes or infected areas twice a week.
 Leave for 20 – 30 minutes and rinse off with cool water.
 This remedy may be not for girls who have nut allergies.

 3. Lemon Essential Oil

-Lemon essential oil seem to let us get closer to more convenient and multifunctional uses of lemon at home and even, on the go.
+Lemon essential oil seems to let us get closer to more convenient and multi-functional uses of lemon at home and even, on the go.
 It’s also called as the Citrus Limonum or Citrus Limon.
 Derived from the cold pressed lemon rinds.
 It’s sort of fussy processes to do high pressures upon lemon rind to force out its’ pure, yellow and highly concentrated liquid essence with a fresh, lemony aroma.

 The oil’s detoxification can excellently flush out toxins from body.
 Additionally, enriched with a large source of vital vitamins and antioxidants.
 That can motivate the generation of white blood cells as well as internal circulation.
-The oil is usually consumed in form of medicine to boost body’s immune system to combat ailments.
+The oil is usually consumed in form of medicine to boost the immune system to combat ailments.
 Of course, this should follow doctor’s instructions.
-Lemon essential oil is also carminative in nature that can relieve flatulence.
+The lemon essential oil is also carminative in nature that can relieve flatulence.
 So, it’s commonly utilized for the treatment of stomach issues, acidity, cramps, indigestion and upset stomach.

 Moreover, it’s really a can’t miss ingredient that we need to add up into our ideal essential oils to cure acne.
 Dr. Jeffrey Shapiro, M.D. emphasizes how incredibly lemon essential oil’s antiseptic and anti-inflammatory properties eliminate blemishes.
 Leaves a clear, smooth skin.
 Besides, it has astringent-like power to regulate overactive sebaceous glands and leave a clean surface.
-Revitalizes and nourishes skin without looking dull and saggy by it’s high vitamin content.
+Revitalizes and nourishes skin without looking dull and saggy by its high vitamin content.

 How to use it